 - WPA has been providing medical cover for over 100 years.

 - The company is well-known for its high levels of customer service.

 - WPA provides access to 600+ private hospitals.

 - In a recent survey of over 1000 medical professionals, 74% of doctors surveyed say they would commend WPA to family, friends and colleagues over other leading health insurers.

 Thanks to our long-standing relationship with WPA, we have access to special introductory terms for our visitors.

 - Receive a 25% discount in sole-name policies.

 To find out more about this special offer, or if you’d like to ask any number of questions about medical insurance, simply fill in this form, and Steve Sargent will get back to you right away.

-Can I pay for medical insurance via my company?
+Can I pay for private health insurance via my company?